Peilonrayz/Python_RPG_Game/README.rst

 License
 -------

-python_rpg_game is available under the MIT license.
+Python RPG Game is available under the MIT license.